codewithmmak/protractor-jasmine-javascript/README.md

 ![Protractor, Jasmine and JavaScript](./images/protractor-jasmine-javascript.png?raw=true "Protractor, Jasmine and JavaScript")

-# Protractor Automation Framework
+# Protractor, Jasmine and JavaScript Test Automation Examples
-This Automation Framework is designed using Protractor, Jasmine and JavaScript.
+This is sample Test Automation framework designed using Protractor, Jasmine and JavaScript.
+And in this framework we will see some basic working examples for learning.

 ## Features
 * This automation framework is designed using Protractor and Jasmine.